ravi-kumar7/HttpCanary/tutorials/en/install.md

 ####  1. VPN Configuration（Necessary）

-HttpCanary uses VPN as a MITM(Man in the Middle) to capture network packets, so you must configure the VPN first.
+HttpCanary uses a VPN as a MITM(Man in the Middle) to capture network packets, so you must configure the VPN first.

 ![](/assets/install_vpn.png)